damontecres/StashAppAndroidTV/README.md

 1. [Configure the app](#configuration)
 1. Optionally, install the [StashAppAndroidTV Companion](https://github.com/damontecres/StashAppAndroidTV-Companion) plugin on your server to enable additional features
     - Search for `StashAppAndroidTV Companion` on your server's Settings->Plugins page
+    - Alternatively, trigger an install from the Android TV app in `Settings->Advanced->Install companion plugin`

 ### Upgrading the app